seL4/camkes-tool/docs/index.md

 **Internal Connection**

 > A connection declared inside a compound component which connects two internal instance interfaces.
-That is, any connection declared inside a compound component which does not use an export connector.
+That is, any connection declared inside a compound component.

 **Method**